qihongl/pylca/README.md

 #### note

 this implementation...
 - ... allows any non-negative self-excitation.
-[1, 2] assume self-excitation of the accumulators is zero.
+[2] assumes the strength of self-excitation (for the accumulators) is zero.
 - ... doesn't terminate the LCA process when the (activity threshold) criterion is met, which is different from [2]. the user can truncate the activity time course post-hoc.
 - ... lower bound the output activity by 0 (i.e. ReLU), like [1, 2].
 [3] can do other non-linear transformations
 - ... doesn't perform exponential weighted moving average of the inputs.
 [3] can do this.